championo/react-aviasales/README.md

 **Aviasales** is application for filtering airlines tickets.

-## Demo
+## Live demo
 Coming soon!

 ## Preview
 ![Aviasales demo](design/preview/demo.gif)

 ## Intro
 This is a test task for Junior Frontend Developer position.
 Go to the [link](https://github.com/KosyanMedia/test-tasks/blob/master/aviasales/README.md) to learn more about the task.

 ## Tasks
 - [x] Tickets rendering;